If you made the mistake of cheating and got caught, you may now be asking the question, "now what?"

 - Agree to Get Professional Help.
 If your spouse wants to see a marriage counselor, say yes.
 Saying no shows you really aren't serious about rebuilding your marriage.
 You need to be open to discussing and identifying issues and problems in your own personal life and in your marriage.
 Emotionally-Focused Couples Therapy is a good modality for working through the pain of infidelity and to help rebuild new ways of interacting with each other.

-- Accept the End of Your Marriage.
+- Accept the End of Your Marriage As You Know It.
 Even if you stay together, your marriage as you knew it ended with the affair.
 Build your new marriage together with honesty and love and look to your future together, not to the past.

 - Be Willing to Forgive.
 You need to forgive yourself.
 This doesn't mean you can let yourself off the hook but you don't need to carry buckets of guilt for the rest of your life.